Skip to main content

 For this exam, the student (in consultation with faculty) selects and conducts research on a topic, and presents a talk, to be approved by a committee of 3 UT GSC faculty members.
 The chair of the RPE committee should be a CS GSC member and one of the committee members should be from outside the student's research area.
 The committee will evaluate the student with respect to two questions:

 A student should pass the exam by the end of their 3rd year in the PhD program (before filing the Research Qualification document).
 It is not necessary to complete all coursework before doing the RPE.
-Following the RPE, an email should be sent by the chair of the committee to the graduate adviser and the CS graduate program coordinator with a copy to all committee members indicating the student successfully completed the RPE requirement.
+Following the RPE, an email should be sent by the chair of the committee to the graduate advisor and the CS graduate program coordinator with a copy to all committee members indicating the student successfully completed the RPE requirement.

 Research Qualification (RQ) Document